 - are repeating modifications that we funded previously (with exceptions).

 How much Ministry of Health funding you can get

 The Ministry of Health has a limited amount of funding available to support disabled people in making certain modifications to their homes.
-We use a prioritisation tool to make sure this funding is given out as fairly as possible.
-The prioritisation tool compares your current needs and how much you will benefit from particular home modifications with other disabled people’s needs.

 Funding for access modifications